SPIRou

 Near-infrared spectropolarimeter with high radial-velocity precision

-As with CFHT's other instruments, SPIRou will be offered in Queued Service Observing (QSO) mode only, during specific SPIRou instrument runs.
-SPIRou data will be distributed to PIs by the Data Archiving & Distribution System (DADS) and then archived at CADC.
-Raw and processed data will be delivered.
+As with CFHT's other instruments, SPIRou is offered in Queued Service Observing (QSO) mode only, during specific SPIRou instrument runs.
+SPIRou data is distributed to PIs by the Data Archiving & Distribution System (DADS) and archived at CADC.
+Raw and processed data are delivered.

 SPIRou is an international project lead by IRAP, involving CFHT along with the countries of France, Canada, Switzerland, Portugal, Brazil, Taiwan and Portugal.
 The SPIRou IRAP Project page covers, in detail, the various parts of the project, milestones, and those involved.